Amsterdam-Internships/Pole-Part-Segmentation/README.md

 * Determine whether the intensity and color values are going to be fed into the model in the training_ShapeNetPart (color_info, intensity_info) and in ./KPConv/utils/config.py.
 * Run the training_ShapeNetPart.py

-# ATTENTION: In all the files you should give the custom path to your modified data in the previous step.

-## Achieved Milestones

-•	Feeding the municipality's custom dataset to a publicly available deep learning algorithm (KPConv) and introducing a new 'pole' class to the model. <br />
-•	Debugging the KPConv codes for the part-segmentation task.<br />
-•	Including additional features in the training and testing pipeline(RGB and intensity values)<br />
-•	Fine-tuning a selection of parameters <br />
-•	Improving the model performance

 ## Performances